-Microsoft, 'Call Of Duty' Maker Set To Seal Tie-Up
+Microsoft, 'Call of Duty' maker set to seal tie-up

-London: Microsoft and Activision Blizzard, maker of the "Call of Duty" video game, announced Friday they were set to seal one of the biggest technology tie-ups after overcoming a final hurdle.
+Xbox-maker Microsoft and Activision Blizzard, whose video games include "Call of Duty" and "Candy Crush", are set to seal one of the biggest technology tie-ups after overcoming final hurdles Friday.

 British regulators have approved Microsoft's $69-billion takeover, having blocked the deal in April over competition concerns.

-Activision Blizzard chief executive Bobby Kotick said the two companies had "all regulatory approvals necessary to close (the deal) and we look forward to bringing joy and connection to even more players around the world".
+Activision Blizzard chief executive Bobby Kotick said the two companies had "all regulatory approvals necessary to close (the deal) and... look forward to bringing joy and connection to even more players around the world".

 Microsoft vice chair and president Brad Smith thanked the CMA for its "thorough review" and approval.